ubirch/ubirch-client-go/README.md

 There is one mandatory configuration:

-- a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
+- a 32 byte base64 encoded secret, which will be used to encrypt the signing keys in the database

 > You can generate a random 32 byte base64 encoded secret in a Linux/macOS terminal
 > with `head -c 32 /dev/urandom | base64`